Menu

 Went partying last night?
 Got drunk?
 Haven’t slept much all week?
 Skipped taking my thyroid medication?

-No, I did two go karting sessions yesterday and somehow, that’s enough to throw my body in to a total meltdown today.
+No, I did two go-karting sessions yesterday and somehow, that’s enough to throw my body in to a total meltdown today.
+It was clearly too much overexertion for it.

 I feel like I’m in someone else’s body.
 As I write this, my legs throb, the room spins, my head is foggy, I’m flashing from hot to cold and cold to hot and I can barely walk.
 It’s not the flu or a virus – it’s hypothyroidism It’s Hashimoto’s.
 A flare up.